microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserOAuth2PermissionGrant.md

 9uBzRwC0s0CFCDQN6O4Ik_fW8XpadQNIoHik9aQxrVHR6StBYBRhQI7tzKID_LIV 11112222-bbbb-3333-cccc-4444dddd5555 Principal   13-01-2024 08:0...
 ```

-This example retrieves the OAuth2 permission grants for a user using object ID parameter.
+This example retrieves the OAuth2 permission grants for a user using the ObjectId parameter.
+Use the `Get-EntraBetaUser` cmdlet to obtain the `ObjectId` value.

-The first command gets the ID of a Microsoft Entra ID user by using the Get-EntraBetaUser (./Get-EntraBetaUser.md) cmdlet.
-The command stores the value in the $UserId variable.

-The second command gets the OAuth2 permission grants for the user identified by $UserId.

 ### Example 2: Retrieve the OAuth2 permission grants for a user using object ID parameter